Extending APIs¤

 classDef event stroke:#3cc,stroke-width:2

-Hopefully this flowchart gave you a pretty good idea of what happens when Griffe collects data from a Python module.
+Hopefully this flowchart gives you a pretty good idea of what happens when Griffe collects data from a Python module.
 The next section will explain in more details the different events that are triggered, and how to hook onto them in your extensions.

 Events and hooks¤